Understanding the 5:2 Diet

 Intermittent fasting – also known as the 5:2 diet – came to the mainstream in early 2013, and in the last year has been one of the most popular and talked about weight loss plans in the UK.
 Part of its popularity stems from the fact it’s so easy to take up – simply put, the 5:2 is a calorie restricted diet.
 There are no special foods you need to eat or avoid, and it only requires you to limit what you eat two days of each week.

 Finding a diet that’s easy to follow and maintain when life gets in the way is one of the reasons many people find diets like the Atkins difficult.
 While they may offer short-term results, it’s difficult to mold your lifestyle around a diet that restricts certain foods or has a complicated meal plan.
 If you’ve found similar problems with diets in the past, the 5:2 might be just the straightforward formula you need to kick-start your weight loss and help you place the focus firmly back on good health.

 How it works

 The 5:2 diet is one of intermittent fasting.
 The basics are simple – dieters eat normally for five days out of seven and fast for two each week.
-On fast days, women should restrict their calories to about 500, while it’s recommended men eat slightly more, about 600 calories.
+On fast days, you should restrict your calories to about 800.
 On fasting days you can eat whatever you like and at any time of day so long as you don’t exceed the recommended calorie intake.

 You can choose which days to fast and which days to eat normally, so if there is a special event coming up you don’t need to feel discouraged or worry that you aren’t following your new regime.
 Its simplicity is part of the appeal for many people – choosing a diet that fits into your lifestyle is key to staying on track.